Banda Calypso: 1999–2001: First years

-2001–2002: Ao Vivo ('Live')

 After the single 'Vendaval' along with other songs were published in an album and distributed in the Northeast, the band played several concerts in the region that featured the singer, Dinho, in addition to starring Joelma.
 Among many shows, a special in Recife, capital of the State of Pernambuco, gave rise to a second album, Banda Calypso Live that was recorded in the Lamb's Exhibition Park in Recife in 2000 and released in 2001.
 With this recording there was a great increase in the band's exposure in the Northeast and in other Brazilian regions.
 The album sold over 1.2 million copies and established Banda Calypso on the national scene.

 The disc was released without edits and included the tracks 'Loirinha' and two sets of carimbó, both sung by Dinho.
 The singer was on stage when Joelma was changing dance costumes, thus lending continuity to the show.
 The concert was hosted by Gilberto Barros, better known as Lion, who presented the program.
 In this show, and with the release of the album, the band displayed their work to a wider audience and earned a reputation in parts of the country where they had not yet had the opportunity to play in concert.

-2002–2003: The Rhythm That Won Brazil!

 After the release of the album Live, in 2002 the band recorded its third album titled The Rhythm That Won Brazil!.
 The songs that were most prominent in this collection, where they played with several bands, were the ballads Maridos e Esposas and Desfaz as Malas.
 But the dancing hits were of greatest importance, among them Temporal, Só Vai Dar Eu e Você and Zouk Love (these songs were performed by singer Dinho and composed by singer Beto Barbosa), Príncipe Encantado and Chamo Por Você.
 In 2003 the band went back to Recife to attend the 1ª Festa do São João da Capitá, which was broadcast by TV network Rede Globo.
 With songs from all three albums having been released, the audience participated by dancing and singing in the show from beginning to end.